How is beer made?

 A grain (usually barley) is steeped (mixed with water) and then spread out thinly to germinate (sprout) – creating enzymes which break down starches into fermentable sugars.
 The malted grain is then kiln dried, preserving the enzymes.

-Boiling – The wort is boiled and hops are added.
-Boiling sterilizes the wort and eliminates any “wild” yeasts.
+The wort is boiled and hops are added.
+Boiling sterilizes the wort and the hops provide bitterness to balance malt sweetness and contribute characteristic aromas and flavors.

 Fermentation